yrammos/SubLilyPond/readme.md

 ### Scheme code embedded in LilyPond

 Since no Scheme syntax definition is currently available for Sublime Text 2 or 3, SubLilyPond parses embedded Scheme code using the Lisp syntax definition.
 Scheme is a Lisp dialect, of course, and this workaround has caused no glitches so far.

+### New in version 2

+This major update provides:

+- Support for previously unsupported LilyPond modes:
+	- chord mode
+	- figured bass
+	- markup modes
+	- lyrics modes
+	- drum modes
+- Note mode improvements, with proper highlighting of:
+	- time signatures
+	- tempo ranges
+	- scaling durations
+	- circled fingerings
+	- ligatures
+	- abbreviated tremolo notation
+- Bug fixes and minor improvements

+### Reporting bugs

+Please include the following with your bug reports: screenshot, LilyPond snippet manifesting the issue, short issue description, and the name of your color scheme.

 ### Acknowledgement